RDFBones/FrSexEst/README.md

 ##Wiki index
-The Wiki for FrSexEst is an thourough online documentation of the FrSexEst ontology (https://github.com/RDFBones/FrSexEst/wiki).
-This wiki should satisfy two objectives at once.
-On the one hand, the wiki contains further information about the extension itself (mostly network graphs) and some general tips for writing extensions to make FrSexEst understandable and a valuable resource for programmers interested in writing their own extensions.
-On the other hand, it explicates the workflow of an FrSexEst investigation for anthropologists interested in carrying out sex estimations accordingly and archiving research data.
-The information is spread over the following wiki pages:
+The Wiki for FrSexEst is a thourough online documentation of the FrSexEst ontology (https://github.com/RDFBones/FrSexEst/wiki).
+This Wiki should satisfy two objectives at once.
+On the one hand, the Wiki contains further information about the extension itself (mostly network graphs) and some general tips for writing extensions to make FrSexEst understandable and a valuable resource for programmers interested in writing their own extensions.
+On the other hand, it explicates the workflow of a FrSexEst investigation for anthropologists interested in carrying out sex estimations accordingly and archiving research data.
+The Wiki provides further information on the following topics:

 •	General structure of FrSexEst